dnesteryuk/whisperer/README.md

 Do you hate fixtures?
 I do as well.
 The purpose of this library is to make your life easier when your application works with external API and you use VCR to stub that API.

+## Features

+ - Describes VCR cassettes with Ruby.
+ - Describes entities for a response body of VCR cassettes with [FactoryGirl](/thoughtbot/factory_girl).
+ - Posibility to inherit VCR cassettes (actually cassette builders describing VCR cassettes, but the effect is the same).
+ - Serializers to serialize a response body to a format supported by your API.

 ## Installation

 **Requirments**: